 Your budget will point the way.
-If you’re a major auto parts and accessories brand with a seven or eight figure ad budget, you probably want to look at sponsoring special events, sponsoring race teams, creating experiences for consumers that attend events, title sponsorships of popular television shows, and so on.
+If you’re a major auto parts and accessories brand with an eight or nine figure ad budget, you probably want to look at sponsoring special events, sponsoring race teams, creating experiences for consumers that attend events, title sponsorships of popular television shows, and so on.
 When you’ve got a big budget, you want to think about more expensive advertising (in terms of total budget), as these opportunities tend to have a very low cost per impression (CPM).

 If you’re a start-up with a $1500 budget for advertising, you want to look at pay-per-click ads, simple giveaways on social media supported by a small ad budget, and building out an email marketing program.
 These opportunities are not cheap on an impression basis, but they’re usually excellent in terms of return-on-ad-spend (more about that below).

 Create an entire strategy, not just a campaign.
 In the old days, a comprehensive ad strategy was beyond the budget of most companies.
 Today, however, it’s entirely feasible to advertise on search engines, show ads on video platforms and popular websites, and advertise on social media networks for a small budget.

 Therefore, it’s a good idea to think about an entire strategy that mirrors the customer purchase process.
 For example, you might use a strategy like this one: